 If you are concerned about a pet that needs medication, call your vet for advice.
 It’s best to give your vet as much notice as possible to prepare your prescription as they are likely to be very busy helping pets in need of emergency or urgent care and might be operating with reduced numbers of staff.
 We would recommend keeping at least 14 days of medication at home for your pet in case your vet needs additional time to process their prescription.
-This will also ensure you have enough medications available if you are required to self-isolate for two weeks.
+This will also ensure you have enough medications available if you are required to self-isolate.

 In most circumstance you will be able to collect medications, but remember that vets will have extra precautions in place to comply with social distancing, which may include giving you a collection time to avoid large numbers of clients arriving at one time.
 With certain repeat prescriptions, it may also be possible for them to post or deliver the medications to your home address.

 Will my insurance cover my dog if they are not vaccinated during the Covid-19 crisis?